open-traffic-generator/ixia-c/docs/hello-snappi.md

 assert expected == total_tx and total_rx >= expected
 ```

-> Note, usually this snippet will need to be executed multiple times until the assertion in the end stands true or timeout occurs.
-We use a function called `wait_for()` in `hello_snappi.py` script to achieve this.
+> Note: Usually this snippet needs to be executed multiple times, until the assertion in the end stands true or a timeout occurs.
+You can use a function called `wait_for()` in the `hello_snappi.py` script to achieve this.

-### Fetch and Validate Captures
+## Fetch and Validate Captures

-Validation using metrics is limited to counters (e.g. total transmitted, total received).
-To really inspect each packet received, we can use the capture API.
+Validation by using metrics is limited to counters (for example, total transmitted, total received).
+To really inspect each packet received, you can use the capture API.

-This API is a little different from others, in that:
+This API is a little different from the others, in the following ways:

 * It returns a sequence of raw bytes (representing `.pcap` file) instead of a JSON string.
-* It needs to be fed to a tool that can inspect `.pcap` files. e.g. `dpkt` or `tcpdump`
+* It needs to be fed to a tool that can inspect `.pcap` files.
+For example, `dpkt` or `tcpdump`.

-This snippet uses `dpkt` to ensure each packet received is a valid UDP packet.
+This snippet uses `dpkt` to ensure that each packet received is a valid UDP packet.

 ```python
 for p in cfg.ports: